 Tuition and Semester Fees

-- In cases of hardship, the Executive Board of the University of Bern can waive the increase of tuition fees in accordance with Section 2 either in part or in entirety.
+The Executive Board of the University of Bern can waive the increase of tuition fees either in part or in entirety.

 See below checklist for request for exemption from higher tuition fees.

 Art.
 40 UniV

 |Increase for members of the Student Union of the University of Bern (SUB)||CHF 21 per semester, in addition to the semester fee|